 “Leave me alone, Jason,” I say, noticing the slightest slur before I take another sip of my rum punch.

-“No, I won’t be doing that, Your Highness,” he laughs and I smile at the use of our nickname.
+“No, I won’t be doing that, Your Highness,” he laughs, and I smile at the use of our nickname.

 “Oh, this is my soooooong!”
-I said, dancing around the pool like the happy drunk that I am as nightfall sets in over Anguilla.
+I say, dancing around the pool like the happy drunk that I am as nightfall sets in over Anguilla.
 I float around the pool as I envision the Backstreet Boys doing those little choreographed sways that all the boy bands used to do back then.
 AJ was my favorite.
 He had a bad-boy look to me and I thought he was hot.

 “You are my fire, the one desire, believe when I say, I want it thaaat way!”
 Al and I used to sing this song when we were still very wet behind the ears and I find myself missing my best friend.
 I was okay with everything, for the most part, until my favorite part of the song came up…

 Now I can see that we’re falling apart

 From the way that it used to be, yeah

 I want you to know